KaneshiroTakeshi000/Promiscuous-kamihime/README.md

 Notes

-Unofficial tool use at your own risk
+This is an unofficial tool use at your own risk

 Game updates may break functionality